|Table of Contents |

 More of the Good Old Days

-Throughout the 90’s flights were always full.
-Working as a Junior was hectic and nonstop.
-In those days you rarely had a break because there was nowhere to sit down.
+Throughout the 1990’s flights were always full.
+Working as a Junior was always hectic.
+In those days we rarely had a break because there was nowhere to sit down.

-On a day flight it was normal to be on your feet from take-off to landing.
+On a day flight we’d be on our feet from take-off to landing.
 East coast USA was manageable but west coast was a killer.
 The flight to Los Angeles could be close to eleven hours.
 Night flights were always difficult but we didn’t know any different.

-In later years the company would sometimes curtain-off four Economy seats to share between 18 cabin crew so we could have a break.
+In later years the company would sometimes block off four Economy seats to share between 18 cabin crew so we could have a break.

-Breaks could only be taken between the services.
+Breaks can only be taken between services in the cabin.
 If the flight was overbooked which most flights were, the seats would be used for passengers.

-With the exception of the Tokyo route breaks were at the discretion of the Inflight Supervisor (now Flight Service Manager) and many weren’t overkeen on giving them.
+With the exception of the Tokyo route breaks were at the discretion of the Flight Manager and many weren’t overkeen on giving them.

-The Seniors would often get a break on night flights because their services took less time to complete.
+The Seniors would almost always get a break on night flights because their services took less time to complete.

 In more recent years with most aircraft having crew bunks breaks were given on most flights, time permitting.